worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md

 5. Destroy all personal data when the data retention period stated in the IRB has elapsed, regardless of whether I am still working on any research tasks or not.
-This does not apply to anonymized data.
+This does not apply to anonymized data;

 6. Return all data (personal or not) stored in any physical format (e.g., drives, transcripts, photos) to the Principal Investigator when I have completed the research tasks, or at the end of my contract;